JoshuaPattonWeb/web-module-challenge-scope-and-closure/README.md

 ## Objectives

 - Explain function scope

+- When a variable is declared within a function and cannot be accessed from outside the function.

 - Describe what closure is, how closure is created in a program and why it is important to understand closures in JavaScript

+- Closure is when you have a function nested within another function.
+The function within can reach to the outer scope in order to pull information needed.
+Closure is important as you can control what is or is not within the scope.

 ## Introduction